A FEW TIPS

-The Submarine attaches to you guitar with a microsuction pad.
+The Submarine attaches to your guitar with a microsuction pad.
 It needs a clean surface to attach to, so give your guitar a clean with the microfibre cloth to remove grease and dust.
 Peel back the plastic and press your Submarine gently onto your guitar.
 This may require a small amount of trial and error to find the optimum position.

 If the pad loses its stick, simply remove the dust or grime with some sticky tape or electrical tape.
 Applying tape a few times will remove all the debris leaving it good as new.